jitsi/jitsi-videobridge/doc/tcp.md

 ### *org.ice4j.ice.harvest.ALLOWED_INTERFACES*
 Default: all interfaces are allowed.

+This property can be used to specify a ";"-separated list of interfaces which are allowed to be used for candidate allocations.

+### *org.ice4j.ice.harvest.BLOCKED_INTERFACES*
+Default: no interfaces are blocked.

-This property can be used to specify a ";"-separated list of interfaces which will be used to bind on.
-All IP addresses on the specified interfaces will be used.
+This property can be used to specify a ";"-separated list of interfaces which are not allowed to be used for candidate allocations.

+### *org.ice4j.ice.harvest.ALLOWED_ADDRESSES*
+Default: all addresses are allowed.

+This property can be used to specify a ";"-separated list of IP addresses which are allowed to be used for candidate allocations.

+### *org.ice4j.ice.harvest.BLOCKED_ADDRESSES*
+Default: no addresses are blocked.

+This property can be used to specify a ";"-separated list of IP addresses which are not allowed to be used for candidate allocations.

 ### *org.ice4j.ipv6.DISABLED*
 Type: boolean